 In addition to total chlorine analyzers, continuous ammonia monitoring is recommended at each well station that produces chloramines.
 This is critical to determine if the appropriate chlorine to nitrogen ratio is being maintained.
 The following are two ammonia monitoring devices with associated material costs that would provide monitoring, depending on the level of ammonia monitoring desired:

-- Ammonia monitor Gas Sensing Q46N ammonia monitor - o Total ammonia only \$6,100 - Free ammonia, monochloramine, total ammonia \$7,600
+Position of the Department of Energy Attachment - PEU Responses to DOE DR Set 1 o Total ammonia only - \$6,100 o Free ammonia, monochloramine, total ammonia - \$7,600